usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ## Interfaces - how to use

 The tool is designed to be used standalone in an XSLT 3.0-capable processing environment, or to be embedded.
 For testing, we use a command-line XSLT engine such as Saxon (v10 or later).
-The following assumes that Saxon is set up to run from a command `saxon`.

-In the testing directory are example scripts that run Saxon inside Maven to (a) produce an Inspector XSLT from a metaschema, then subsequently (b) apply this XSLT to an XML document to report issues detected in it, to delivering this report in HTML or Markdown format:
+For convenience, in the testing directory are example scripts that run Saxon inside Maven to (a) produce an Inspector XSLT from a metaschema, then subsequently (b) apply this XSLT to an XML document to report issues detected in it, to delivering this report in HTML or Markdown format:

 - `testing/mvn-refresh-computer-inspector.sh` refreshes "computer metaschema" example XSLT
 - `testing/mvn-inspect-computer-md.sh` applies this XSLT to a 'computer' XML document returning Markdown